-Established in 1997, the Southwest Autism Research & Resource Center (SARRC) is an internationally recognized nonprofit organization dedicated to autism research, education, evidence-based treatment, and community outreach.
+Established in 1997, the Southwest Autism Research & Resource Center (SARRC) is an internationally recognized nonprofit that conducts innovative research, provides evidence-based practices, disseminates effective training and builds inclusive communities for individuals with autism and their families.
+SARRC is dedicated to autism research, education, evidence-based treatment, and community outreach.
 We are one of the only autism organizations in the world that provides a lifetime of services for individuals and their families while also conducting cutting edge research.

 We're also an entrepreneurial nonprofit, with less than three percent of annual revenue coming from state and federal funding.
 Our 18,000-square-foot Campus for Exceptional Children and our 10,000-square-foot Colonel Harland D. Sanders Center for Autism Studies, co-located with our Vocational & Life Skills Academy, are state-of-the-art clinical centers that serve as models for similar research and resource facilities.

 People with autism meaningfully integrated into inclusive communities.